-The University shall display the following notice on its website and in each handbook or catalog provided to applicants for admission and employment, students, parents or legal guardians, University employees, and all unions or professional organizations holding collective bargaining or professional education program or activity that the University operates.
-Title IX's mandate to discriminate on the basis of sex extends to students, employees, and other persons in all aspects of the University's programs, activities, and operations.
+The University shall display the following notice on its website and in each handbook or catalog provided to applicants for admission and employment, students, parents or legal guardians, University employees, and all unions or professional organizations holding collective bargaining or professional agreements with the Board:

+The University does not unlawfully discriminate on the basis of sex in any education program or activity that the University operates.
+Title IX's mandate not to discriminate on the basis of sex extends to students, employees, and other persons in all aspects of the University's programs, activities, and operations.
 Inquiries regarding how Title IX applies to the University may be referred to the University Title IX Coordinator (contact information below), to the Assistant Secretary at the U.S. Department of Education, or to both.